ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 {: faq}
 {: #faq-snapshot-fr}

 A [fast restore snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore) is a clone of a snapshot that is stored within one or more zones of a VPC region.
 The original snapshot is stored in the regional storage repository.
-When you perform a restore, data can be restored faster from a clone than from the snapshot in {{site.data.keyword.cos_short}}.
+When you perform a restore, data can be restored faster from a clone than from the snapshot in a regional storage repository.

 Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes during the select availability phase.
 {: preview}